Masks are optional in most areas at RVH. Signage and your care team will indicate if masking is required.

 Are there lockers for students?

-- RVH provides students with locker facilities located men/women’s change rooms.
-If you are using a locker in the men/women’s change room.
-Please note that students must provide their own (high quality) lock, and ensure that the lock is removed at the end of each tour of duty (clinical day).
+• RVH provides students with locker facilities located in the men/women’s change rooms.
+Please note that students must provide their own (high quality) lock, and ensure that the lock is removed at the end of each clinical day.
 We encourage students not to bring valuables to our health centre.
 We would also recommend that students share lockers.

 What entrance should I use?

-Enter through the RVH Main Entrance located off Gallie Court.
-For all subsequent visits you will enter through the Simcoe Entrance.
+Initially, enter through the RVH Main Entrance located off Gallie Court.
+For all subsequent visits you will enter through the Simcoe or Atrium Entrance.

 What if I am not able to attend my computer training?

-- Contact the RVH student placement coordinators at students@rvh.on.ca to ask about other options.
+• Contact the RVH student placement navigator at students@rvh.on.ca to ask about other options.

 Do I need to submit my Onboarding documents if I am already RVH Staff?

-- Yes, you will need to submit all required student placement onboarding documents regardless of current or past employment with RVH.
-You will be provided separate student/clinical instructor network access and student/clinical instruction id badge that must be used when at RVH for student placement hours.
-You may not use your RVH employee access or badge for any student activities, including employees working the capacity of a clinical instructor for an academic institution.
+• Yes, you will need to submit all required student placement onboarding documents regardless of current or past employment with RVH.
+You will be provided separate student/clinical instructor network access and student/clinical instruction ID badge that must be used when at RVH for student placement hours.
+You may not use your RVH employee access or badge for any student activities, including employees working in the capacity of a clinical instructor for an academic institution.

 I am a clinical instructor for a group of students.
 Can I access the Automated Dispensing Unit (ADU) for my students?

-- As a clinical instructor, you will be provided access to the ADU.
-Please make an appointment with the RVH Student Placement Coordinator to have you biometrics enrolled in the ADU.
-Your ADU access will expire at the end of each placement and need to re-enrol at the beginning of the next placement that you are assigned to.
+• As a clinical instructor, you will be provided access to the ADU.
+Your ADU access will expire at the end of each placement and need to re-enroll at the beginning of the next placement that you are assigned to.
 As a reminder, Clinical Instructors do not administer narcotics.
 Note: If you are also and RVH employee, you will be provided with a second ADU access/biometrics to use on the days that you are here as a clinical instructor.

 How can I access RVH Sharepoint to view Policies and Procedures, the Parenteral Drug Manual, and other documents?